Synaps3Protocol/sep/README.md

 Synapse Enhancement Proposals

-This repository is a collection of SEP to improve Synapse - detailed ideas intended solicit discussion that leads to consensus.
+This repository is a collection of SEPs to improve Synapse - detailed ideas intended solicit discussion that leads to consensus.

 SEP Process
 All ideas are welcome.
 An SEP should start as a pull request to this repo.
 Merged SEP should be considered "accepted".